-Be As Detailed As You Can About What You Want Determining how to choose your wedding dress can be difficult, but Vinta Gallery makes it slightly easier to find your dream Filipiniana gown.
+Be As Detailed As You Can About What You Want Determining how to choose your wedding dress but Vinta Gallery makes it slightly easier to find your dream Filipiniana gown.
 Each Vinta Gallery piece is customized and personalized according to the bride’s preferences, so Mangosing says that it’s ideal if you already have a notion of what style you want, the look and feel of your wedding day, and the embroidery designs.
 “One of our favorite wedding-couple clients, both artists, came ready and prepared with the exact embroidery motifs they wanted for the terno dress sleeve and groom’s barong, which they researched and designed themselves!”
 Mangosing said.

 Of course, you may not have a very clear idea of what you want in your wedding gown yet—and that’s perfectly fine, Mangosing says.
 “It's really a collaboration right from the get-go.”
 But, at the very least, “go to a bridal store and figure out what silhouette you want, what you think is going to look good on you.
 That’s the foundational decision, and then we can work together on all the little details.”